Croatia: Deadly earthquake causes huge damage, kills child | DW | 29.12.2020

 The tremors were felt in neighboring countries Bosnia and Serbia.

-Prime Minister Adrej Plenkovic, who rushed to Petrinja, said: "We have information that one girl was killed.
+Prime Minister Andrej Plenkovic, who rushed to Petrinja, said: "We have information that one girl was killed.
 We have no other information on casualties."

 "The army is here to help.
 We will have to move some people from Petrinja because it is unsafe to be here," Plenkovic said.